opokatech/pomoduino2/README.md

 the files are put in right directories.
 But I neither tested that nor plan to.

-The `debug` target adds some extra debug messages which are spit out on serial interface (with `ino serial` you can watch it) AND it changes times of pomodoro periods from minutes to seconds which is very useful for testing.
+The `debug` target adds some extra debug messages which are spit out on serial interface (with `picocom /dev/ttyUSB0` you can watch it) AND it changes times of pomodoro periods from minutes to seconds which is very useful for testing.

 For testing the code I used [google test] which also includes google mock.
 I